PatrickErickson4/nanogpt/README.md

 ---

 This was a side project I did over the summer.
-I took inspiration from Andrej Karpathy to create my own character level GPT.
+I took inspiration from Andrej Karpathy to create my own character level GPT, coded only in Pytorch.

 There are custom coded multi-headed attention blocks, layer norms, a Bigram-Style Embedder with individual character level tokens.
 There are also some other miscellaneous files around here as well